SurabhiBajaj98/Customer_Categorization_usingBI/README.md

     a) Created a new table grouped by Customer ID <br>
   	b) Calculated the most recent order date/last transaction date for each customer <br>
     c) Recency = Difference between today’s date and the last transaction date
-5.	#### Frequency - A simple summarization of customer ID by the number of orders placed by each of them (counting rows for each ID from the raw data)
+5.	#### Frequency - <br>
+    Summarization of customer ID by the number of orders placed by each of them (counting rows for each ID from the raw data)
-6.	#### Monetary - A simple summarization of customer ID by total sales amount
+7.	#### Monetary - <br>
+    Summarization of customer ID by total sales amount
-7.	#### Assigning RFM Scores – Data distribution, individual judgement and executive intervention is required to assign scores. <br>
+9.	#### Assigning RFM Scores – Data distribution, individual judgement and executive intervention is required to assign scores. <br>

     For e.g. In case of recency, the lesser the difference the better as it indicates last purchase was made very recently.
 Here, the data was majorly concentrated around 300-350 days.